code0monkey1/learn-typescript-fullstackopen/README.md

       _Where ever you use this as a type , you'll have to provide either of the 3 values specified , for it to be a valid assignment._
 1. Utility Types :
     1. The `Pick` utility type allows us to choose which fields of an existing type we want to use.
 Pick can be used to either construct a completely new type or to inform a function what it should return on runtime.
-       > Example usecase , if we cant to not get sensitive information like `password` from the backend , we can confirm the same using Pick , and not including the `password` .
-If we still get the `password` from the backend, then it will error.
+       > Example usecase , if don't want to get sensitive information like `password` from the backend , we can confirm the same using Pick , and check if the data we received does not include the `password` field .
+       >
+       >If we still get the `password` from the backend, then it will error .

        ```javascript
          const getNonSensitiveEntries =